Back to results

 • Pre-booking not required

 A little bit of Bournville in the centre of Rugby.
-In 1909 a dual purpose adult school and meeting house was built for Rugby Friends in what was then Moat Street.
+In 1909 a dual purpose adult school and meeting house was built for Rugby Quakers in what was then Moat Street.
 Designed and built by Bedford Tyler the architect of the Bournville Estate.

-As the reporter approvingly noted, 'Efforts have been made to erect a useful building free from expensive ornamentation, and yet of such treatment that the whole will be picturesquely effective...Hand-made sand stock bricks, together with hand-made antique tiles, and oak porch, oak gates and fence, with little colour gained by insertions of rough-cast, go to make up the effects.'
+As the reporter approvingly noted, 'Efforts have been made to erect a useful building free from expensive ornamentation, and yet of such treatment that the whole will be picturesquely effective...Hand-made sand stock bricks, together with hand-made antique tiles, and oak porch, oak gates and fence, with a little colour gained by insertions of rough-cast, go to make up the effects.'

 H. Bedford Tyler succeeded W.H.Harvey as architect to the Bournville Village Trust in 1904.
 His style was a less fussy half-timbered or Voysey-esque style, combined with picturesque planning.
 The demolition and re-siting of a few genuine Tudor half-timbered houses fostered the impression of a pre-industrial community.
 It was this style that Tyler bought to Rugby.